basclab/LME_MixedEffectsERPTutorial/SimulationScripts/README.md

   * The trial count file lists the number of remaining trials per subject and emotion condition after inducing missing trials.
 Trial counts for all simulated samples are stored in one file.
 * **SubjectDataLog**: Contains each sample’s subject data log, which lists each subject’s assigned age group.
 There is one file for each simulated sample and files are created by the simulateOneSample function.

-## Details for replicating results from Section 3
+## Details for replicating results from manuscript
-Due to the computation time required (~6-8 minutes/sample), simulated samples were generated across three computers.
+Due to the computation time required (~6-8 minutes/sample), simulated samples reported in Heise et al. (submitted) were generated across three computers.
 These computers used identical scripts except for the following variables and lines of code in LMESimulation_02_SimulateERPData.m.
 These variables correspond to the number of simulated samples (sampleN), first sample ID (sampleStart), and random seed.

 For example, computer 2 used the Mersenne Twister generator with a seed of 3 and simulated 250 samples with IDs from #501 to 750.
 Computer Name | sampleN (line 126) | sampleStart (line 131) | Random seed (line 138)